Rage6/Rage6.github.io/README.md

 **Languages:** HTML, CSS, jQuery

-**Mobile-friendly?:** No
+**Mobile-friendly?:** Yes

 "Quick Yahtzee" is the first, independent work that I ever made using Javascript and jQuery.
-It was truly an eye-opener for me as I learned the amazing capabilities of modern websites and user interaction.
+It was truly eye-opening for me for me as I learned the amazing capabilities of modern websites and user interaction.
 It also abruptly taught me many of the common mistakes that a beginner developer makes, the coding complexity of a seemingly easy human game, and how often unpredictable human mistakes can cause major coding errors.
 Finally, it forced me to thoroughly understand every interaction within my complex code, without which I would never have found my game's errors.